WillBerner/E-Commerce-Backend/README.md

 # E-Commerce-Backend
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-E-Commerce Backend is a backend API (surprise surprise) that makes use of CRUD operations for a general ecommerce website.
+E-Commerce Backend is a backend API (surprise surprise) that makes use of CRUD operations for a general eCommerce website.
 The API is built with Express.js and Sequelize to interact with a MySQL database.
 There are endpoints for categories, tags, and products.
 Products belong to a single category but can have multiple tags, and tags can be attributed to multiple products.

 ## Table of Contents